BaptisteJ24/react-dropdown/README.md

 # @baptistej/react-dropdown

-> A simple dropdown component for React
+> A simple, customizable and accessible React dropdown component

 ## Table of Contents